-There are two categories of Postdoctoral Scholar (PDS), and these are based solely on the source of funding: training grant/individual fellowship (PDS Trainee) versus other support (PDS Research).
-Benefits for PDS are described here.
-[The job categories of Research Associate and Senior Research Associate still exist, but these are for individuals who are no longer considered in training or transitioning to independence.
-If you and a PDS want that person to stay more “permanently”, or be given a “promotion”, they can be appointed as Senior Research Associate or as Research Assistant Professor if the person wants to become somewhat independent and be able to serve as a PI on grants.]
+There are two classifications of postdoctoral fellow at Vanderbilt: Postdoctoral Scholar, Research and Postdoctoral Scholar, Trainee.
+Postdoctoral Scholar, Research (PDS Fellow) is a position funded by the mentor’s research grants.
+The Postdoctoral Scholar, Trainee (PDS Trainee) is funded by training grants and individual fellowships.
+The job categories of Research Associate and Senior Research Associate still exist, but these staff positions are for individuals who are no longer considered in training or transitioning to independence.
+If the PI and the postdoc want the postdoc to stay longer than five or six years or be given a “promotion,” then the postdoc can be appointed as Senior Research Associate or as a Research Assistant Professor if the person wants to become somewhat independent and be able to serve as a PI on grants.

-- the appointment length (one year or less);
+- Appointment length (one year or less) including effective date

 1. The appointee must have been recently awarded a Ph.D. or equivalent doctorate (e.g.,Sc.D., M.D.) in an appropriate field.